MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 The description and contents of an item (group or module) are displayed beside the list on item selection.

-All the checked modules will be installed in the Platform.
+All the checked Platform modules will be installed in the Platform.

 .. figure:: images/platformConfigurationModules.png
    :alt: MicroEJ Platform Configuration Modules Selection